grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 i have a lot of deep learning books that i have to go through anyway, dont worry about me, im fine, its just ughhh, we are in a recession and that's just ughhh too

 i applied to some places today! its going to be okay afterall, let's see what happens

+there were other layoffs going on in other teams thoughout the summer including SEs, it got us eventually, oh well